 You can also add data and scripts to your AMI at this point, but unless you want to save them on AWS even when your programs aren’t running, wait until we get to spot instances.
 It is a good idea to create directories, such as “research/scripts”, “research/data”, etc, so you don’t have to create them each time.
 If, however, you decided to run an “on-demand” instance, you can stop reading and start adding data and running your jobs!
 As long as your instance is running, all your data/programs are safe and you don’t need to save the machine image.

 Once you’re done customizing your AMI, go to “Instances” under “Instances” in your main EC2 menu.
 Check the box next to your instance, choose “Actions”, then “Image”, then “Create Image”.
 This will create and save an AMI that you’ll be able to use in the future.
 All you have to do is name it and decide how much storage you need for the instance under “Size (GiB)” (I’m guessing it’s fine leave the other options at their default).
 Running “df -h” in your terminal window will show you how much space is being used on your instance, so you can avoid using more than necessary.

 Your AMI will now be visible under “Images”/”AMIs” in the main EC2 menu.
-It may take a few minutes to create.
-Once it’s finished, we’re going to shut down the “on-demand” instance we’ve been running so far (which is the more expensive one and will keep on running unless you shut it down).
+It may take up to 15 minutes to create, and you should confirm the AMI has been created before terminating the spot instance.
+Once it’s finished (status=”available”), we’re going to shut down the “on-demand” instance we’ve been running so far (which is the more expensive one and will keep on running unless you shut it down).
 Then, we’re going to move onto spot requests and adding data/scripts.